Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Introduction

 To address this problem, He et al. \cite{he2012, he2013} presented a theoretical approach to predict the optimal width of the energy range.
-Their model is based on optimization of contrast to noise ratio of the projection images, the noise being Poisson noise from the beam, and the contrast signal obtained from Beer-Lambert law through the sample.
-Their results assumed an equal bin width of the two energy bins.
-Later, Meng et al. \cite{meng2016} used the same approach, the optimization being based on the Contrast to Noise Ration (CNR) of the reconstructed images, and showed that bin width are similar when optimizing CNR on projections or reconstructed images.
-While this approach answer to the optimization problem for the general case, detector-specific features like detector noise or spectral resolution are not taken into account.
+Their model is based on optimization of contrast to noise ratio of the projection images.
+The noise is Poisson noise from the beam, and the contrast signal being obtained from Beer-Lambert law through the sample.
+Their results assumed an equal width of the two energy bins.
+Later, Meng et al. \cite{meng2016} used the same approach, the optimization being based on the Contrast to Noise Ratio (CNR) of the reconstructed images, and showed that bin width are similar when optimizing CNR on projections or reconstructed images.
+While this approach tackles the optimization problem for the general case, detector-specific features like detector noise or spectral resolution are not taken into account.
 For PixieIII, Brun et al. \cite{brun2020} presented results of empirical optimization of one of the two thresholds on a test phantom made of iodine, water and barium.
 The objective of this work is to present an optimization model that includes both theoretical modelling of general behaviour of detector and empirical detector-specific characteristics (noise, spectral resolution, counter depth) in order to refine predictions when using PixieIII detector.
-By the way, the model aims at being as less constrained as possible, and optimizes simultaneously: source voltage and current, both energy thresholds, and predicts if it is better to use KES imaging or conventional absorption imaging for the considered sample.
+Also, the model aims at optimizing source voltage and current, both energy thresholds, and predicting whether it is better to use KES imaging or conventional absorption imaging for the considered sample.
 This paper is structured as follows.
-The first section presents the detector.
-The second section is dedicated to the model, and is divided in three sub-model : (i) a source model, (ii) a contrast model and (iii) a noise model.
-The third section presents results obtained with the model and compares them with experimental optimizations.
-Finally, the fourth section shows an application example where optimal CNRs for both absorption and KES modality are compared over a range of chemical composition of the sample.
+The first section presents the main equations of the model.
+Then, the second section is dedicated to the materials and methods fincluding characterization of the energy resolution in terms of absorbance spectra, noise parametrization, model resolution and validation and application example.
+The third section presents the results of these studies which are discussed in the fourth section.